Frequently Asked Questions

 Where should supplementary application materials (letters of recommendation, transcripts, etc.) be mailed to accompany my online application?

-Transcripts, letters of recommendation, and other accompanying application paperwork should be mailed directly to:
+Transcripts, letters of recommendation, and other accompanying application paperwork should be emailed to [email protected] or mailed directly to:

 33 East College Street